yasarsid/AIND/README.md

 ## 3 - Simulated Annealing demostration on the Travelling Salesman problem

 This was part of the optional lab project and is avaiable on a jupyter notebook

+## 4 - Planning - Air Cargo movement
+Using various search and heuristics to determine the best way to move cargo between airports